LaDeMonika/42_Git_GitHub_Workshop/README.md

     - Get your SSH key from Shell00 ex03!
         - Even if the project is finished, you can still clone your repository from project page
         - IF that doesn't work for some reason: you can find your SSH key on computer.
-            - Go to Home directory, in setting select: Show hidden files
+            - Go to Home directory, in settings select: Show hidden files
             - Look for the folder: .ssh
             - Open id_rsa.pub (your PUBLIC key) and it is inside
     - Go back to GitHub, select New SSH key & copy it